simeononsecurity/simeononsecurity.ch/content/articles/enhance-cybersecurity-reduce-attack-surface-group-policy/index.en.md

 Group Policy settings offer a wide range of possibilities for customization and control.
 From managing **user permissions** to configuring **system-wide settings**, administrators have the ability to tailor the Windows environment to meet the specific needs of their organization.

 But what exactly are Windows Group Policy settings and how do they work?
-Let's delve deeper into this topic to gain a better understanding.
+Let's dig deeper into this topic to gain a better understanding.

 ### What are Windows Group Policy Settings?